08 Jul US Economic Forecast – 2019 2020 Predictions

 Employed persons rose highest levels in history.

 Job vacancies begin to rise as shortages begin to hit, and due to insufficient Americans to fill highly skilled vacancies.
-Companies will need to train Americans.
-Good times for Millennials.
+Good times for Millennials and for immigrants.

 One of Trump’s key advisors believes it’s US vs China.
 I think that’s wrong.
-But China’s totalitarian government doesn’t deserve our confidence.
-They stole intellectual property and don’t seem to know when to stop gorging themselves at the watering hole.
+But China’s communist, totalitarian government doesn’t deserve our confidence.
+They stole intellectual property and don’t seem to know when to stop gorging themselves in US consumerism.
 They erode our confidence.
-Yet China can improve.
-They’re evolving so Trump should at least let them participate in a cooperative way.

 On the other hand, China may have a bone to pick.
-Their people and childen slaved hard in those factories brought to life by American capitalists.
+Their people and children slaved hard in those factories brought to life by American capitalists.
 Oh yes, what goes around, later comes back.
-Now who’s your daddy?
-Well, Trump’s pretty much our daddy now and he doesn’t like China’s predatory habits.
-China’s in a bad spot right now and a predictable China housing crash will be the first big event of this post-China era.

 Democrats Will Tell You, Marketing is Everything

 Americans are picking up the value of Trump’s agenda slowly though with their new higher paying jobs and new homes.
-It might be called osmosis.
+It might be called osmosis and it will grow.

 Entrepreneurs in the US are actually getting taken seriously too.
-Yes, cars, solar panels, robots, and computer chips can be made in the USA by companies managed by US executives (sorry India).
-That image has to make them very happy and confident that this isn’t a mirage.
-The great American Revival is real and it will be very tough to destroy.
+Yes, cars, solar panels, smartphone apps, robots, and computer chips can be made in the USA by companies managed by US executives (sorry India).
+There is real hope for the future of young Americans.

 Democrats are up all night strategizing how they can sabotage this incredible economic boom.
 They’re hoping some big tsunamis will make it back across the oceans to the US and wash Trump away.
 But Trump gets to decide how big those waves will be.
 And don’t think he doesn’t know.
-He’s constantly softening his policies and legislation based on the noise levels he hears.
+He’s increasingly hardnosed against his enemies.

 Trump is a Tactician

 That’s practical.
 He’s a tactician assessing immediate feedback, not a strategist with a python intellectual grip, which is why his enemies are taking the higher road with a hope and a prayer.
-It won’t work though because that highway is congested with tens of millions of Americans who thought Free Trade would be okay.
+Their path is ill-advised though because that highway is congested with tens of millions of dejected Americans who thought Free Trade would be okay.
 Now they know they got sold.

 The US economy is booming and all the fundamentals support an ongoing economic boom through 2024.
 Trump’s strategy is clear — protect American companies and markets so they can spawn.

-Check the predictions for the Los Angeles housing market, Florida housing market, New York housing market, San Francisco housing market, Boston housing market, and in Philadelphia.
+Check the predictions for the Los Angeles housing market, Florida housing market, New York housing market, San Francisco housing market, Boston housing market, Chicago Illinois housing market and in Philadelphia.
 All markets on a positive roll.

 Now tack on the fact that home ownership is low, millennials are coming to family formation years, China trade tariffs and rules of origin rules on manufacturing keeping imports down, the coming reduced trade deficits, growing American wealth, and how strong the US dollar is and you have an incredibly solid economic outlook.
-The whole world is investing in the US.
-This is where you want to park your money.
+The whole world is investing in the US pushing the dollar and stock markets higher.
+This is where you want to park your money and start a business.

 Gross domestic product growth estimates for the April-June period are as high as a 5% annualized rate, more than double the 2.0 percent pace logged in the first quarter — Reuters report.

-US GDP is growing strong.
+US GDP is growing strong at a projected 3%.
 Not China numbers but solid, steady, conservative, and sustainable growth rates.
 If it was 10% growth, it would get uncomfortable.
-But this is slow manageable growth.
+But this is slow manageable growth without inflation.
 It’s rock solid.
 And labour productivity is hitting record heights in the last year.

 Risks are low, optimism is high, and success abounds.
 In this economic environment, it’s difficult to be pessimistic.